 PATF originally developed the ¢ents and \$ensibility text with monies from an Inglis ACE Award in 2013.
 Former Inglis Board member, Caryl Carpenter, a professor at Widener University, engaged students and administrators to develop the program.
 The new website was designed and built by Vanguard employee-volunteers.
-Then, developers worked with Inglis adapted technology clients and professionals to ensure optimum accessibility for users. accessible, online resource for building a secure financial future, thanks to a collaboration among Vanguard volunteers, Pennsylvania Assistive Technology Foundation (PATF), Widener University and Inglis.
-The website, www.centsandsensibility.us, complements cents and \$ensibility, PATF's money-management book for people with disabilities.
-The online resource provides interactive tools and easier access to the information in the book, which includes topics such as how to save wisely, build The Barra Foundation funds pilot independent living program Many of those living with complex physical disabilities prefer to live in their own homes rather than a nursing facility.
+Then, developers worked with Inglis adapted technology clients and professionals to ensure optimum accessibility for users. accessible, online resource for building a secure financial future, thanks to a collaboration among Vanguard volunteers, Vanguard hosted a launch party for the online resource, which Pennsylvania Assistive Technology Foundation (PATF), Widener was attended by Susan Tachau, PATF CEO, Pennsylvania University and Inglis.
+The website, www.centsandsensibility.us, Department of Banking and Securities representatives and Inglis complements ¢ents and \$ensibility, PATF's money-management residents and leaders.
+It included remarks by Kathy Manderino, book for people with disabilities.
+The online resource provides PA Secretary of Labor and Industry, and Vanguard CEO Bill interactive tools and easier access to the information in the McNabb who praised the collaboration and the availability of book, which includes topics such as how to save wisely, build expanded information for those living with disabilities. credit and more.
+The Barra Foundation funds pilot independent living program Many of those living with complex physical disabilities prefer to live in their own homes rather than a nursing facility.
 This community-based option is also increasingly encouraged by state and federal governments.
 Inglis has received a generous grant of \$96,200 from The Barra Foundation to help establish Inglis Virtual LIFE, an 18-month pilot program providing support to former Inglis House residents now living independently at Inglis Gardens at Belmont.
 The program aligns with The Barra Foundation's mission to support innovative strategies that strengthen communities in the Greater Philadelphia region.
 Inglis Virtual LIFE is a partnership with Magee Rehabilitation Hospital's Medical Home, Philadelphia College of Osteopathic Medicine (PCOM) and Home Care Associates (HCA).
 Virtual LIFE members receive comprehensive medical care from the family practice physicians at PCOM and the Magee Medical Home offers a bundle of services, including wound care, nutrition counseling, legal advice and peer support.
 Attendant care services for activities of daily living-bathing, dressing, dining

 Inglis Virtual LIFE consumer, Ashley Murphy-Moore is greeted by aides from Home Care Associates as she moves into her new home. and light housekeeping-are provided by HCA.
 Technology support, the final component of Inglis Virtual LIFE, is provided by the Inglis Community Computing Program.
 It optimizes independence for members and helps them connect with the world around them.
 This pilot program runs through December 2017, at which time Inglis will consider ways to build upon it.
-A day in the life of Inglis Each day, Inglis is a whirlwind of far-reaching activity.
+Fall 2016 9 A day in the life of Inglis Each day, Inglis is a whirlwind of far-reaching activity.
 In addition to the 252 residents of Inglis House, Inglis extends into the community to serve a total of 1,000 people daily.
 Here are just a few moments captured from a typical day for our residents, consumers and staff.